YuRower/Patterns/README.md

 Encapsulate a request as an object,thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

+Mediator
+Type: Behavioral

+Define an object that encapsulates how a set of objects interact.
+Promotes loose coupling by keeping objects from referring to each other explicitly and it lets you vary their interactions independently.